Nazulka/Poster-Panda/README.md

 ### Code
 * John CI - for helping me to restore my worksapace.
 * Sean CI - for helping to debug the code to automatically create a wishlist for the new users
-* Owl-carousel custom nav arrows are from this [tutorial](https://www.freakyjolly.com/owl-carousel-2-customize-navigation-next-prev-arrows/)
+* Owl-carousel custom navigation arrows are from this [tutorial](https://www.freakyjolly.com/owl-carousel-2-customize-navigation-next-prev-arrows/)

 ### Content
 * The website was inspired by CI Project- Boutique Ado